-My journalism career thus far has included stints as a general assignment reporter, a book researcher and a public radio producer.
+My journalism career so far has included stints as a general assignment reporter, a book researcher and a public radio producer.
 I’ve covered breaking news and had the opportunity to explore fascinating ideas while digging behind the headlines.

 Chairs are everywhere.
 They're used in offices, schools, homes and more.
 We talk with a guest researcher about how the chair - which sits at the intersection of changing work habits, fashion and a desire for comfort - could be a symbol for the sedentary age we live in, and how the things we make change us.